Zrnik/menu/readme.md

 - **Zrnik\Menu\Menu** - this is a container (extending `Nette\ComponentModel\Container`), but
   changed, so it only takes `Url` or `Menu` as a child.

+Both classes have an additional parameter and public property `$label`.

 Thats all.

 ### Example usage: